yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-aws.md

 1. In the **VPC** field, enter the ID of the VPC where you want to create the AWS endpoint.

 1. Under **Subnets**, select the subnets (Availability Zones) to use.
 At least one of the subnets should match the zones in your cluster.
+Always verify the [Availability Zone ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) as availability zone names can vary across different accounts.

 1. Under **Security groups**, select the security groups to associate with the endpoint network interfaces.